esl/MongooseIM/doc/modules/mod_pubsub.md

 ### Metrics

-If you'd like to learn more about metrics in MongooseIM, please visit [MongooseIM metrics](../operation-and-maintenance/Mongoose-metrics.md) page.
+If you'd like to learn more about metrics in MongooseIM, please visit the [MongooseIM metrics](../operation-and-maintenance/Mongoose-metrics.md) page.

 | Name | Type | Description (when it gets incremented) |
 | ---- | ---- | -------------------------------------- |